dabeaz/ply/README.md

 To use PLY, simply copy the 'ply' directory to your project and import lex and yacc from the associated 'ply' package.
 For example:

-     import ply.lex as lex
+     from .ply import lex
-     import ply.yacc as yacc
+     from .ply import yacc

-Alternatively, you can copy just the files lex.py and yacc.py individually and use them as modules.
+Alternatively, you can copy just the files lex.py and yacc.py individually and use them as modules however you see fit.
 For example:

      import lex
      import yacc

+PLY has no third-party dependencies.

 The file doc/ply.html contains complete documentation on how to use the system.